+SERVICE NAME Kinship Support Services

+SERVICE NUMBER 8.0

-SERVICE NAME Grandparent Education, Support and Training SERVICE NUMBER 7.0 SERVICE CATEGORY Community SERVICE DEFINITION Provision of support services (which include respite care, supplemental and education, support and training services) in kinship care situations where an individual aged 55 or over is the primary caregiver for a child no more than 18 years old.
+SERVICE CATEGORY Community

+SERVICE DEFINITION Provision of support services (which include respite care, supplemental and education, support and training services) in kinship care situations where an individual aged 55 or over is the primary caregiver for a child no more than 18 years old.
 Kinship support services may be provided at locations other than the client's residence.

-UNIT OF SERVICE One activity session or hour of education, support and/or training service provision, as appropriate.
+UNIT OF SERVICE One activity session or hour of education, support and/o training service provision, as appropriate.